maxgray20/contrast/_posts/2021-03-15-welcome-to-the-blog.md

 > ### Reading YAML
 >
-> Blogging is baked into the site generator Jekyll.
-You write blog posts as text files and Jekyll turns them into a blog.
-All blog post files must begin with the necessary front matter used to set the `layout` for `post`.
-When the `layout` is set for `post`, this specifies for Jekyll the file is a blog post.
+> All blog post files must begin with the necessary front matter used to set the `layout` for `post`.
+When the `layout` is set for `post`, this specifies for the site generator Jekyll the file is a blog post.

 ## Markdown basics